Here at North Burnett Regional Council, we know how important your pet is to you.

 You can then start the procedure for lodging a barking dog complaint as follows:

-You can contact North Regional Council on the numbers above to lodge a customer request.
-This will be referred to the Local Laws team for investigation.
+- Contact North Regional Council on 1300 696 272 (1300 MY NBRC) to lodge a customer service request.
+This will then be referred to the Local Laws team for investigation (please be aware that in some cases, an investigation can be a lengthy process).

 How we investigate the Complaint